Lenny Kravitz receives Hollywood Walk of Fame star - ExBulletin

 “I never dreamed of having a star.
 Usually I was just looking for a place to sleep.
 But I dreamed of making the music I wanted and doing my own thing.
 Seeing my name, Lenny Kravitz, engraved constantly on the same street.
 I used to walk, it's a surreal and indescribable feeling.”

-Oscar winner Denzel Washington and Kravitz's actress daughter Zoë Kravitz joined him to speak at the ceremony.
+Oscar winner Denzel Washington and Kravitz's actress daughter, Zo Kravitz, joined him to speak at the ceremony.

-HOLLYWOOD, CALIFORNIA – MARCH 12: Zo Kravitz (L) and Denzel Washington (R) pose with Lenny Kravitz (C) during his Hollywood Walk of Fame star ceremony on March 12, 2024 in Hollywood, California.
-(Photo by Rodin Eckenroth/Getty Images)

 Washington said he has known Kravitz for 30 years.